Exponential methods for anisotropic diffusion: Test Problems

-We start off with the diffusion of a Gaussian (Eq. \ref{eq:gaussian1}) as a periodic band (example taken from \citet{Crouseilles15}) where the coefficients of the diffusion tensor are given by Eq. \ref{eq:B_band}.
-The diffusion matrix is constant in space and time.
+as a periodic band (example taken from Ref. \cite{Crouseilles15}) where the coefficients of the diffusion tensor are given by

+Note that the magnitude of the coefficients are an indication of the relative amounts of diffusion along the different directions.
+The diffusion tensor, which is characterised by the ambient magnetic field, is chosen to be constant in space and time.
 We have chosen three different final simulation times ($T_f$) to study the performance of the relevant temporal integrators during different evolution regimes: $T_f = 0.2, 0.5,$ and $4.0$. $T_f = 4.0$ corresponds to the steady-state solution.
 Fig. \ref{fig:time_evol_band} illustrates the distribution function at these three different evolution times, the initial state, and the magnetic field configuration.
 The steady state solution is expected to align with the magnetic field lines.